lwx-3000/Deep_Neuron_Network/README.md

 Level 4: (Planned) Merging two accounts while retaining balance and transaction histories.

 ## "simplified_banking_system_rust"
 A re-implementation of "simplified_banking_system".
-It is naive implementation in Rust language.
-This implementation should cover all the specified functionalities \
+It is a naive implementation in Rust.
+This implementation should cover all the specified functionalities. \
 Include Level 1 to level 4: account creation, deposits, money transfers between accounts, ranking accounts, scheduling payments, checking the status of scheduled payments, merging two accounts.